maarikal/Items_MS_30032023/README.md

 15. Go to `https://localhost:3000` and accept the self-signed certificate
 16. Go to `https://localhost:5173` to see the app

+### For oAuth2

+1. Create a new app in the [Google Developer Console](https://console.developers.google.com/)
+2. Create a new OAuth 2.0 Client ID
+3. Add `https://localhost:5173/oAuth2Login` as an authorized redirect URI
+4. Add `https://localhost:5173` as an authorized JavaScript origin
+5. Copy the client ID into the backend environment file

 ### Documentation

 The API documentation is at [https://localhost:3000/docs](https://localhost:3000/docs)